electrikmilk/cherrilang.org/language/custom-actions.md

 }
 ```

-The compiler will generate this and inject into the top of the resulting Shortcut.
+The compiler will generate this and inject it into the top of the resulting Shortcut.

-Then later, when you reference the action described `add(number, number)`
+Then as you can see later, when you reference the action described `add(number, number)`

 ```
 add(2,2)